 There, I’ve said it.
 It seems obvious, right?
 But if you judge by what you see of most visitor’s itineraries, you wouldn’t be wrong in assuming that there’s little else to see in this country.

 From the mountain-top fortress of Kuelap near Chachapoyas to the vast Gocta Falls, grand Inca citadel of Choquequirao and the intricately carved mud temples along the northern coast, Peru is packing its fair share of ancient monuments and striking natural landmarks.

 But where you can find information – in English – about these lesser-explored wonders?
 And how can you navigate the vast distances of Peru on a short vacation or even a longer backpacking trip?
 Does Machu Picchu and hiking the Inca Trail really deserve all the hype?

 Why trust Worldly Adventurer’s Peru trip planning service?

-Although I’ve written less about Peru on Worldly Adventurer than some of the other countries offered in my South America trip planning service, I’ve still got solid credentials when it comes to why my trip planning service will deliver the goods:
+I’ve written plenty about Peru on Worldly Adventurer and I have solid credentials to prove that my trip planning service will deliver the goods: